beldenge/Zenith/zenith-mutation-search/README.md

 # Running
 1. Download and install Java 8 or later
-2. On the command line, change zenith-mutation-search directory
+2. On the command line, change to the zenith-mutation-search directory
 3. Issue the command `java -jar target\zenith-mutation-search-1.0.1-SNAPSHOT.jar`

 # Configuration